Holtorf Medical Group

-According to Dr. John Clause Krusz, thyroid and endocrine hormones may have significant influence regarding the development of headaches and migraines.
-Furthermore, dysfunction in these regions may inhibit treatment of head pains.
-Thyroid dysfunction in the form of hypothyroidism may result in increased occurrence of headaches and migraines.
-Understanding the basics of hypothyroidism, headaches, and the link between them may help combat and resolve undesired head pains.
+According to studies, thyroid and endocrine hormones may have a significant influence on the development of headaches and migraines.
+Furthermore, dysfunction in these regions may inhibit the treatment of head pains.
+Thyroid dysfunction in the form of hypothyroidism may result in an increased occurrence of headaches and migraines.
+As roughly 12% of Americans suffer from migraines, understanding the basics of hypothyroidism, headaches, and the link between them can help people combat and resolve undesired head pains.

 The most common thyroid condition in the U.S. is hypothyroidism, also known as an underactive thyroid.
 Poor thyroid function can be characterized by reduced production and availability of thyroid hormones.
 Because the thyroid influences so many systems, including metabolism, there are a wide array of symptoms that may occur when the thyroid malfunctions.
 Common symptoms associated with hypothyroidism include:

 Learn more about hypothyroidism and its symptoms here.